 In normal years, as many as half a million North Americans go on short-term missions trips.
-A 10-day short-term missions trip experience is more than just the 10 days spent on a mission field.
-There are important things that need to happen before the trip occurs and important things that should occur after the 10 days are over.
-As you set up your mission trip calendar, there are a lot more things that go on it in addition to the date of departure and the date of return.
+A 10-day short-term missions trip experience is more than just the ten days spent on a mission field.
+There are important things that need to happen before the trip occurs and there are important things that should occur after the ten days are over.
+As you set up your mission trip calendar, there are many more more things that need to be on it in addition to the dates of departure and return.

 Here are the three phases of every short-term missions trip along with a listing of activities that will or should go on in each phase.